• Curcumin for Rheumatoid Arthritis: What Clinical Studies Really Show (2026 Evidence-Based Guide)

 Another important benefit is its anti-inflammatory effect.
 By targeting inflammatory pathways, Boswellia may help reduce swelling and stiffness in the knee joint.

 Additionally, Boswellia is generally well tolerated, with a relatively low risk of serious side effects when used in appropriate doses.
+Boswellia for osteoarthritis is commonly used to support joint function and reduce inflammation in daily life.

 Limitations of Current Research